 American Indians:

-- EDI reported that in 2021, 36% of American Indians drop out of both two-year and four-year colleges.
+- EDI reported that in 2021, 36% of American Indians dropped out of both two-year and four-year colleges.

 - 30% to 27% of college graduates are rejected between the year 2000 to 2017.

-- Admissionsly stated that 23% of full-time students graduate within four years.
+- 23% of full-time students graduate within four years according to Admissionsly.

 Black

-- In the year 2021, 46% of the black students finished their degrees, with 35 % of them from the same college and 7% of them from different colleges.
+- 46% of the black students finished their degrees, with 35 % of them from the same college and 7% from different colleges in 2021, .

 - It is seen that black students take 6 years to complete the four-year graduation program.
 Male black students are more likely to drop out than female students.